 Through photographs, audio recordings, video footage, and mixed media, the exhibit creates a immersive and participatory experience for audiences.

-Collaborating artists include photographer and photojournalist Yolanda M. James, Joann Self Selvidge (True Story Pictures), and Sara Kaye Larson (Maps & Weather Productions), with support from co-curators Leah Keys (Spillit), and Jamie Harmon (Amurica).
+Collaborating artists include photographer and photojournalist Yalonda M. James, Joann Self Selvidge (True Story Pictures), and Sara Kaye Larson (Maps & Weather Productions), with support from co-curators Leah Keys (Spillit), and Jamie Harmon (Amurica).

 The immersive, artist-driven elements of the exhibit include a visual tunnel of march footage that audiences can walk through as if they were march participants, a portrait wall of photographs, and audio buttons that play excerpts of participants’ personal stories.